 As is apparent from the Governors' Strategic Objectives detailed above, there are ambitious plans for the direction of the Academy during future periods.
-You will see from the Action Plan (also above) that decisions have been made about how resources will be used in 2022/23 to achieve these goals.
+You will see this from the objectives above that decisions have been made about how resources will be used in 2023/24 to achieve these goals.
 Governors are currently identifying how they wish to allocate resources in the medium and long term to realise their other objectives.